 - Turbo Eraser attachment is a bit loud when in use

-- Suction is better on carpet compared with bare floors (but it still did a great job on my kitchen floor)
+- Suction is better on carpet compared to bare floors (but it still does a great job on my kitchen floor)

 courtesy Marisa Hillman

 Best robot vacuum

 If you cringe at having to vacuum your floors, let a robot vacuum do it for you.
 That’s what I did.
 With the Shark IQ Robot Vacuum, I don’t have to think about vacuuming for up to 45 days.
 That’s because once the vacuum mapped my home, I scheduled whole-home cleanings (or specific rooms when things needed to be cleaned ASAP) using the SharkClean app.
 It also works with voice control via Amazon Alexa or Google Assistant.
 When the robot gets full, it takes itself back to its self-emptying base.
 Once it empties itself, it resumes cleaning wherever it left off.

 I have been using this system every day for almost three years, and considering that I have four children and a lab that sheds like crazy, this vacuum is almost always running!
 There’s no denying that this robot has incredibly powerful suction, and I love how easily it goes from hardwood to carpet and back again.
 Plus, its self-cleaning brush roll prevents both human and pet hair from becoming wrapped around it, so I never have to break out the scissors.